 - Some flights have outlets built into the seats, but I pack an Anker external battery charger just in case.
 And make sure you’ve included a charging cable in your flight bag.

 - Always have a pen handy for filling out forms during flight

-- Keep your skin hydrated with a travel sized spray moisturizer and a small lotion (Bee Bar Lotion by Honey House) Some people use the travel hours to apply a hydrating mask. nügg make a lovely transparent mask in travel-sized containers.
+- Keep my skin hydrated with a travel sized spray moisturizer and a small lotion (Bee Bar Lotion by Honey House) Some people use the travel hours to apply a hydrating mask.

-- Keep all medications close at hand, especially prescription items!
-(Hints: low-dose aspirin can help prevent DVT, Dramamine will work for air sickness and might help you sleep, melatonin (as in Midnite tablets) is also a good sleep aid.)
+- I keep all medications close at hand, especially prescription items!
+(Hints: low-dose aspirin can help prevent DVT, Dramamine will work for air sickness and helps me sleep, melatonin (as in Midnite tablets) is also a good sleep aid.)

-- Facial cleansing cloths are sometimes provided by the airlines, but carry your own just in case.
+- Facial cleansing cloths are sometimes provided by the airlines, but I carry my own just in case.